ziberna/python-speak/README.md

 PythonSpeak is just an experiment at the moment.
 It _does_ work (for me at least), but the code isn't pretty.

+__NOTE__: These modules have been blacklisted:

+ - os
+ - subprocess

+That means nobody in the chat room can use them.
+It does not matter if the sender is using PythonSpeak or not, because the code is checked on receive.

 Try it
 ------